Finding a Top Financial Advisor Firm in Louisville, Kentucky

 Atlas Brown Background

-M. Scott Robinson is the CEO of the firm and has worked for Atlas Brown since 2008, though he started his investment career in 1996.
+M. Scott Robinson is the CEO of the firm and has worked for Atlas Brown since 2008, having started his investment career in 1996.

 Cherri Lamkin is the chief compliance officer and senior vice president of the firm.
-Lamkin and Robinson, along with senior vice president Timothy Corley and vice president Cheryl Hesen, are all former employees of Hilliard Lyons, a large wealth management firm.
+Lamkin and Robinson, along with SVP Timothy Corley and VP Cheryl Hesen, are all former employees of Hilliard Lyons, a large wealth management firm.